 Group work is a staple of instruction at the school and it's common to hear the chatter of students working together in class, whether they’re on a five-minute task or a project that will take several days to complete.
 Teachers in all subjects emphasize writing and find creative and helpful ways to ensure their students understand concepts.
 For example, in algebra II, a project named after the popular transformer toy helps students understand how to build new functions from existing ones.
 In Advanced Placement (AP) courses, students are taught to compile highly detailed outlines of each chapter they read in their textbooks—a very useful skill for college.

-All 9th-graders at Millennium Brooklyn take a class in quantitative methods where they learn how to do field research and conduct controlled experiments such as testing different approaches to cleaning up water contaminated by an oil spill.
+All 9th-graders at Millennium Brooklyn take a class called “foundational research” where they learn how to do field research and conduct controlled experiments such as testing different approaches to cleaning up water contaminated by an oil spill.
 In 10th grade, students study qualitative methods such as designing surveys and running focus groups.
-Students in all grades participate in the school's annualy research symposium where they present their finding from large reserach projects to an audience of their peers, parents and teachers.

 In the upper grades, students deepen their research skills in classes such as statistics, sociology, product design, AP psychology and AP computer science.
 They also participate in internships during the school year and over the summer.
 An internship coordinator helps place students at sites such as architectural firms, hospitals and the American Museum of Natural History.